10 Easy Coldwater Fish for a Small Tank

 Endler's livebearer

-Endler’s Livebearer hails from Venezuela and is also an endangered species.
+Endler’s livebearer hails from Venezuela and is also an endangered species.
 They are sometimes called Endler’s guppies because they often breed with guppies.

 These fish are pretty to look at, with their patches of many colors, and are fairly straightforward to care for.
-They do, however, need more spacious aquariums than most of the other fish on our list.

 Optimal water temperature: 64-82°F (18-28°C)